NiclasEsser1/phased-array-feed/README.md

 # Introduction

 This branch 'bmf_bypassing_2' is a special implementation of the phased-array-feed project.
 Instead of implementing a GPU-back-end pipeline, it bypasses the BMF stage to capture non-beam-formed raw voltage data from the PAF.
 The GPU-back-end consists of 18 different NUMA nodes, each is able to capture a subgroup of channels (7 MHz in total) and 36 dual-polarized elements.
-Here the term element is technically speaking a beam processed by the BMF, but by using "special" beam-weights where each weight is set to 0 except a single is set to 1 allows, to forward one dual-polarized element in the PAF per beam.
-The output of the BMF is limited up to 36 dual-polarized beams on 33 channels, hence we can bypass 36 elements as already mentioned.
+Here the term element is technically speaking a beam processed by the BMF, but by using "special" beam-weights where each weight is set to 0 except a single is set to 1 allows to forward one dual-polarized element in the PAF per beam.
+The output of the BMF is limited up to 36 dual-polarized beams on 33 channels, hence we can bypass a maximum of 36 elements as already mentioned.

-BMF bypassing can be divided into two parts, one Controller instance and up to 18 Workers.
+BMF bypassing can be divided into two parts, one controller instance and up to 18 workers.
 One worker is running on one NUMA while the controller can be started from any system that has SSH access to the GPU back-end.

 # Usage
 ## Configuration